jhpyle/docassemble/_docs/objects.md

   with the fractional part included.
 * `user.age_in_years(as_of="5/1/2015")` returns the user's age as of a particular date.

+To determine the user's age, this method first looks to see if there is an attribute [`age`].
+If there is, the value of this attribute is returned.
+However, the `age_in_years()` method will not cause the interview to seek out this attribute.

+If the [`age`] attribute is not defined, this method will calculate the individual's age based on the [`birthdate`] attribute, which will be interpreted as a date.
+The [`birthdate`] attribute can be a date expressed in text, as it would be if it was defined by a [date field], or it can be a [`datetime`] object.

 ### <a name="Individual.first_name_hint"></a><a name="Individual.last_name_hint"></a>`.first_name_hint()` and `.last_name_hint()`